Vulnerable Sector Check

 Applicants should keep a copy of their VSC for their records.

-The VSC Report must be dated no more than six months prior to the date of application for registration with the CRTO.
+The VSC report must be dated no more than six months prior to the date of application for registration with the CRTO.

 What happens if I have a criminal record?